VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P8S_Part2.md

 ___

 + **<u>Arcane Channel</u>:**
-Multiple tower of a specific element will appear and need to be soaked by a player, being dealt <span class='magic'>magical damage</span> and received a <span class='debuff'>Magic Vulnerability Up</span> debuff.
+Multiple tower of a specific element will appear and need to be soaked by a player, being dealt <span class='magic'>magical damage</span> and receiving a <span class='debuff'>Magic Vulnerability Up</span> debuff.
 If a player soaks a tower without the correct concept, he will also receive a huge DoT that is lethal.

 ___